-A Horizon Based Decomposition of Mutual Fund Performance Using Transaction Data
+A Horizon Based Decomposition of Mutual Fund Value Added Using Transactions

 Date Written: November 7, 2019

-Keywords: mutual funds, investment horizon, transaction data, daily holdings, skill
+Keywords: mutual funds, investment horizon, transaction data, daily holdings, horizon-specific skill

 JEL Classification: G23